Petru Racu: International career

 On 11 August 2010, Racu debuted in Moldova national football team, in a friendly match 0–0 against Georgia.
 He played in total 50 games from 2010 to 2020 for Moldova national football team.

 Personal life

-Racu was raised in Chisinau, Republic of Moldova.
-Has one sibling Dorin.
-He holds two citizenship moldovan and swedish, also speaks fluently four languages: English, swedish, romanian and Russian.
+Racu was raised in Chișinău in Moldova.
+He has one sibling, Dorin.
+He holds two citizenships, of Moldova and of Sweden.
+He speaks four languages fluently: Romanian, English, Russian and Swedish.

 In June 2020, Racu successfully completed the bachelor's exam at the Faculty of International Law of the Free International University of the Republic of Moldova "ULIM".

 The subject of the dissertation was "Advisory Bodies in the Institutional System of the European Union: Structure and Functions."